Giant Clam: Tridacna Gigas

-The Tridacna gigas clam is commonly called the Giant Clam or Gigas Clam.
-This impressive Tridacna clam species is popular as both a food source and a novelty.
-Its numbers in the wild have been greatly reduced because of over collection and hunting.
-The Giant Clam, along with its cousin the Derasa Clam Tridacna derasa, is one of the first aquacultured species of Tridacna clams.
-Today both of these giant clams are cultivated in captivity.
-They are supplied as a food source, but are also readily available to the aquarist.
+This impressive clam species has long been popular as both a food source and a novelty.
+In the wild, its numbers have been greatly reduced because of over collection and hunting.
+However, the Giant Clam, along with its cousin the Derasa Clam Tridacna derasa, are the first aquacultured species of Tridacna clams.
+Today both of these giant clams are cultivated in captivity and supplied as a food source, but they are also readily available to the aquarist.

 Gigas Clam, Tridacna Giga in captivity